iamthomasss/Breach-Point/README.md

 ### Features of the Project:
 1. Network Scan: Basic or Full Scan; including service version, weak passwords and vulnerabilities.
-2. Attack Paths
+2. Attack Paths <br />
    .
-Weak Credentials: Check for weak passwords in SSH, RDP, FTP and SMB .
-RC File Generation: Allows for user to choose which .rc file to generate .
-Payload Generation: Allows for user to create a payload .
-Data Exfiltration: Allows user to create script for data exfiltration
+Weak Credentials: Check for weak passwords in SSH, RDP, FTP and SMB <br />
+   .
+RC File Generation: Allows for user to choose which .rc file to generate <br />
+   .
+Payload Generation: Allows for user to create a payload <br />
+   .
+Data Exfiltration: Allows user to create script for data exfiltration <br />
-4. Interactive Search: Allows for user to search through the results/outputs.
+4. Interactive Search: Allows for user to search through the results/outputs. <br />
 <br />
 <br />